openai/jukebox/README.md

 decoder of the transformer into a single model.
 We do so by merging the lyric vocab and vq-vae vocab into a single larger vocab, and flattening the lyric tokens and the vq-vae codes into a single sequence of length `n_ctx + n_tokens`.
 This uses `attn_order=12` which includes `prime_attention` layers with keys/values from lyrics and queries from audio.
 If you instead want to use a model with the usual encoder-decoder style transformer, use `small_sep_enc_dec_prior`.

+For sampling, follow same instructions as [above](#sample-from-new-model) but use `small_single_enc_dec_prior` instead of `small_prior`.
+To also get the alignment between lyrics and samples in the saved html, you'll need to set `alignment_layer` and `alignment_head` in `small_single_enc_dec_prior`.
+To find which layer/head is best to use, run a forward pass on a training example, save the attention weight tensors for all prime_attention layers, and pick the (layer, head) which has the best linear alignment pattern between the lyrics keys and music queries.

 # Citation